Klaus Mikaelson: The Originals

-In the first season of The Originals, Klaus Mikaelson is summoned back to the French Quarter of New Orleans after being drawn in by a rumor of a conspiracy against him.
-What he uncovers is that his former protégé, Marcel Gerard, has seized control of the city and the supernatural community.
-Klaus also learns that Hayley Marshall, with whom he had a brief relationship, is pregnant with his child, a first-ever werewolf–vampire hybrid offspring.
-Despite Klaus's initial objections, he soon views the pregnancy as an opportunity for redemption and legacy.
-Much of the season revolves around Klaus's struggle to maintain control in New Orleans while protecting his family from witches, vampires, and humans who wish to harm them, as well as dealing with his siblings, Elijah and Rebekah, regarding loyalty.
+In the first season of The Originals, Klaus returns to the French Quarter of New Orleans on account of a rumour concerning a plot against him.
+The reality is that his protégé, Marcel Gerard, has taken over control of New Orleans.
+Furthermore, Klaus finds out that Hayley Marshall, who was once involved in a relationship with him, is pregnant with his child, a unique case of the first werewolf-vampire hybrid ever conceived.
+Although Klaus has some reservations about Hayley’s pregnancy at first, he eventually regards it as a chance for him to redeem himself.
+This season sees Klaus trying to keep control of New Orleans and his family safe from witches, vampires, humans, and even his own siblings who pose a threat to him.

 Klaus faces new challenges from his parents in season two.
 His mother, Esther, returns in a different form and attempts to rid his children of their vampirism, while his father, Mikael, long believed to be dead, is resurrected.
 Klaus also encounters his controlling aunt Dahlia, who seeks to take custody of his daughter Hope.
 Throughout the season, Klaus struggles to keep Hope safe from Dahlia's grasp, and his interactions with Elijah, Rebekah, and Hayley create tension.
 His paranoia and manipulation fuel family drama, all while he strives to fulfill his role as Hope's protector.

 In the third season, Klaus grapples with a Mikaelson family prophecy predicting his death at the hands of friends, foes, or relatives.
 This prophecy pits him against friends and further alienates him from his siblings.
 “The return of Klaus's first sired vampires, Elijah, Rebekah, Tristan, Aurora, and Lucien, brings new conflicts arising from the prophecy.”
 During this time, Klaus's storyline with Cami O'Connell reveals a gentler side of his personality, but her eventual demise plunges him into deeper violence and despair.